Sales tax returns in New York State: A guide

 • Total collected sales taxes

-Identify taxable sales transactions
+Identify taxable and exempt sales transactions

 In addition to collecting and remitting state sales tax, businesses will likely also have to consider local sales tax.
-Any time a sale is made to a buyer located in a county or other jurisdiction that charges more than the base 4% state tax, businesses will have to collect the extra tax for that county.
+Any time a sale is made to a buyer located in a county or other jurisdiction that charges more than the base 4.000% state tax, businesses have to collect the extra tax for that county.

-Each business must track a customer’s jurisdiction and charge them the appropriate tax at the time of the sale.
-Otherwise, the incorrect amount of sales tax will be remitted, and the business will still owe money to New York, which will come out of its revenue.
-Sellers who make only occasional sales in New York may be able to get by with the Jurisdiction/Rate Lookup by Address tool on the New York Department of Taxation and Finance website.
-For businesses making a significant number of sales in New York, an automated tax solution can be beneficial to calculate, collect, and track sales tax.
+Sellers who make only occasional sales in New York might be able to get by with the Jurisdiction/Rate Lookup by Address tool on the Department of Taxation and Finance’s website.
+For businesses that make many sales in New York, an automated tax solution can help calculate, collect, and track sales tax.
+Solutions like Stripe Tax can automatically compute sales tax based on the buyer’s location.

 How to complete and file a New York sales tax return

 The final step to completing a sales tax return in New York is to file and remit tax.
-Even if you owe nothing, you’re still required to file a sales tax return for each tax period or you will be assessed a $50 penalty.
+Even if you owe nothing, you’re still required to file a sales tax return for each tax period or you’ll be assessed a $50 penalty.
 If you fail to file when you do owe taxes, penalties quickly add up—to as much as 30% of the tax due for that return.

 The content in this article is for general information and education purposes only and should not be construed as legal or tax advice.
 Stripe does not warrant or guarantee the accurateness, completeness, adequacy, or currency of the information in the article.
 You should seek the advice of a competent attorney or accountant licensed to practice in your jurisdiction for advice on your particular situation.